DerManoMann/json-object-mapper/README.md

   }
 }
 ```
-The return value is epected to be either a property name or `null`.
+The return value is expected to be either a property name or `null`.

 Default: `false`